datacarpentry/astronomy-python/_episodes/03-motion.md

 Gaia query, transform it into a
 Pandas `DataFrame`, and add columns representing the reflex corrected GD-1 coordinates and proper motions.
-This is a general function that we'll use multiple times as we build different queries so we want to write it once and then call the function rather than having to copy and paste the code over and over again.
+This is a general function that we will use multiple times as we build different queries so we want to write it once and then call the function rather than having to copy and paste the code over and over again.